 During a Registration procedure in a PLMN, if the network decides that the UE should be served by a different AMF based on Network Slice(s) aspects, then the AMF that first received the Registration Request shall redirect the Registration request to target AMF via the 5G-AN or via direct signalling between the initial AMF and the target AMF.
 If the target AMF(s) are returned from the NSSF and identified by a list of candidate AMF(s), the redirection message shall only be sent via the direct signalling between the initial AMF and the target AMF.
 If the redirection message is sent by the AMF via the 5G-AN, the message shall include information for selection of a new AMF to serve the UE.

+When during a Registration procedure the UE requests a new S-NSSAI which is not supported in the UE’s current Tracking Area, the serving AMF itself or by interacting with the NSSF as described in clause 5.15.5.2.1 may determine a Target NSSAI .
+The AMF provides the Target NSSAI to the NG-RAN and the NG-RAN may apply redirection or handover of the UE to a cell in another TA supporting the Target NSSAI as described in clause 5.3.4.3.3.

 During a EPS to 5GS handover using N26 interface procedure, if the network decides that the UE should be served by a different AMF based on Network Slice(s) aspects, then the AMF, which received the Forward Relocation Request from MME, shall forward the UE context to target AMF via direct signalling between the initial AMF and the target AMF as described in clause 4.11.1.2.2 of TS 23.502 [3].

 For a UE that is already registered, the system shall support a redirection initiated by the network of a UE from its serving AMF to a target AMF due to Network Slice(s) considerations (e.g. the operator has changed the mapping between the Network Slice instances and their respective serving AMF(s)).
 Operator policy determines whether redirection between AMFs is allowed.